toptunes/Smile_Engine-Demo/README.md

 ```
-it will work only in root folder or if you use xampp make your xampp setting
+It will work only in the root folder or if you use XAMPP make changes in the XAMPP setting:

-DocumentRoot "c:/xampp/htdocs"  to DocumentRoot "c:/xampp/htdocs/Smile_Engine-Demo"
+DocumentRoot "c:/xampp/htdocs/Smile_Engine-Demo"

 ```